 The SRC President

-She is optimistic; has a high sense of dignity and sees the best in everyone she encounters.
+He believes in creativity, hard work and servant leadership.
+He has a high sense of dignity and sees the best in everyone he encounters.

-Celestina Owusu Banahene is the Secretary of the Students’ Representative Council (SRC).
-She is a level 400 student studying Commerce.
+Angela Opoku-Asare is the Secretary of the Students’ Representative Council (SRC).
+She is a level 400 Marketing student with a zealous heart to work endlessly in ensuring positive change in the SRC.

-Jemima Abora-Darko is the Women’s Commissioner of the Students’ Representative Council (SRC) of Pentvars.
-She is reading Human Resource Management.
+Nana Ama Ainoo-Ansah is the Women’s Commissioner of the Students’ Representative Council (SRC).
+She is reading BA in Communication Studies.

-She is a level 400 student who “would like to empower women on campus through the renewal of minds by helping them stay focus on a set goal, whether academically or vocationally.
-This will be done through an initiative called CREPP LADY which stands for Complete, Renewed, Empowered Purposeful/Prayerful”.
+She is a level 400 student who believes in empowering women on campus through the renewal of the mind.
+This will be done through an initiative called CREPP LADY (Complete, Renewed, Empowered Purposeful/Prayerful) that was introduced by the immediate past Women’s Officer.

 She is very dependable with excellent interpersonal skills.
 She is willing to invest her time in the well-being of others.

-Nicholas Addo Asiamah is the Financial Controller of the Students’ Representative Council (SRC) of PUC.
-He is a level 400 student reading Banking and Finance.
+Racheal Mensah is the Financial Controller of the Students’ Representative Council (SRC) of PUC.
+She is a level 400 student reading Banking and Finance.

-He believes that his multi-tasking, value-driven and results-oriented capabilities, not forgetting his God-fearing nature, will help him excel in this service.
+She believes that her multi-tasking, value-driven and results-oriented capabilities, not forgetting her God-fearing nature, will help her excel in this service.